Hip Labral Reconstruction

 A comprehensive evaluation, including physical examination, medical history, and imaging studies (usually MRI), helps confirm the diagnosis of a labral tear and will help guide the decision if reconstruction is necessary.
 Diagnostic injections may also be used to localize pain and guide treatment decisions.
 However, the final decision to perform a labral reconstruction is made during the procedure once we see if the labrum is too damaged to repair.

-What are the Treatment Options for Labral Tears?
+What are the Treatment Options for Hip Labral Tears?

 Treatment options for labral tears include both non-operative and surgical interventions.